-- (2) Amounts reflect the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for equity awards granted to the Named Executive Officer during 2016 and assumes target level of achievement for both types of performance-based awards.
-The assumptions we use in calculating these amounts are discussed in Note 15 of the notes to our consolidated financial statements for the year ended December 31, 2016 included in our Annual Report on Form 10-K, which accompanies this Proxy Statement, except that the amounts reflected in the table above exclude the impact of estimated forfeitures of equity awards. - (3) Consists of PRSUs eligible for vesting in 2019.
+(2) Amounts reflect the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for equity awards granted to the Named Executive Officer during 2018 and assumes target level of achievement for both types of performance-based awards.
+The assumptions we use in calculating these amounts are discussed in Note 17 of the notes to our consolidated financial statements for the year ended December 31, 2018 included in our Annual Report on Form 10-K, which accompanies this Proxy Statement, except that the amounts reflected in the table above exclude the impact of estimated forfeitures of equity awards.

+(3) Consists of PRSUs eligible for vesting in 2021.
 Grant date fair value is calculated based on number of shares issuable at target achievement level.
 Because the performance-related component is based on separate measurements of our financial performance for each year in the three-year performance cycle, FASB ASC Topic 718 requires the grant date fair value to be calculated at the commencement of each separate year of the performance cycle when the respective performance measures are approved.
-The amounts for fiscal 2016 represent the grant date fair value for the PRSUs at target for the fiscal 2016 tranche of such awards.
-It excludes shares that may be earned based on performance against 2017 and 2018 targets. - (4) Time-vesting RSUs vest in three equal annual installments over a three-year period from the date of grant. - (5) Consists of TSR-Based RSUs eligible for vesting in 2019.
-Grant date fair value is calculated based on number of shares issuable at target achievement level using the Monte Carlo simulation model. - (6) Consists of performance-based cash incentive plan bonus awards.
+The amounts for fiscal 2018 represent the grant date fair value for PRSUs at target granted in 2016, 2017 and 2018 for the fiscal 2018 tranche of each of such awards.
+It excludes shares that may be earned based on performance against 2019 and 2020 targets.

+- (4) Time-vesting RSUs vest in three equal annual installments over a three-year period from the date of grant. - (5) Consists of TSR-Based RSUs eligible for vesting in 2021.
+Grant date fair value is calculated based on number of shares issuable at target achievement level using the Monte Carlo simulation model. - (6) Consists of performance-based annual incentive plan bonus awards.
 Actual amounts awarded are set forth in the Summary Compensation Table above.

-Outstanding Equity Awards at December 31, 2016
+Outstanding Equity Awards at December 31, 2018

-The following table sets forth information with respect to outstanding equity incentive awards held by our Named Executive Officers as of December 31, 2016:
+The following table sets forth information with respect to outstanding equity incentive awards held by our Named Executive Officers as of December 31, 2018: